Admin368/wicf-task-manager/docs/user-guide.md

 - See member roles (Admin/Member)
 - Check who is currently active
 - Admins can ban problematic members

+### Team Visibility & Privacy

+- Teams can be set as private or public when creating them
+- Private teams are hidden from the main teams list on the home page
+- Private teams can only be joined with a direct link or by knowing the team name
+- Team admins can change privacy settings from the team settings page

+### Team Cloning

+1. Team owners can enable or disable team cloning in team settings
+2. When enabled, any team member can create a copy of the team
+3. To clone a team, click the "Make own copy of this team" button on the team page
+4. Enter a new team name and password for your cloned team
+5. Choose whether to make your cloned team private
+6. All tasks and subtasks from the original team are copied to your new team
+7. You become the admin of your cloned team
+8. Cloned teams have cloning disabled by default (you can enable it in settings)

 ## Admin Features